-There are no reports yet, the guy is in India after all, and there are sidesteps that need to be taken to get to the data.
+There are no reports yet, the guy is in India after all, and there are sidesteps that need to be taken to get to the data, avoiding the need to hack.
 Phone calls to highly placed people in US security agencies, then phone calls to highly placed people in Indian security agencies.
 The man they need balks, home rule and all that blather.
 The Society goes to work and twenty four hours later the intransigent is confronted with sufficient detail about his extracurricular sex life, obstinance transforms into cooperation.
 The package arrives two days later, bypasses US Customs in a diplomatic pouch that is now sitting on Janah’s desk in the temple.

 Chapter 36 V